 We’re taking a deep-dive this month into wholesome, unprocessed dinners, and for our second day of clean-eating dinner recipes, we’re going super-colorful with this Grilled Pineapple Chicken Salad with Orange Coconut Dressing.

 Have you ever grilled fruit before?
-If you haven’t, pineapple is a good place to start.
+If you haven’t, have a look at these charcoal grills and get one to start experiencing food in a finer way.
+Pineapple is a good place to start if you are planning on grilling your food before consumption.
 Grilling a pineapple is super-easy, creates pretty grill marks, and brings out a smoky sweetness that you maybe didn’t even know pineapple had.

 We’ve rounded out this salad with a few other bright colors like green kale and purple cabbage… and for a little crunch, we tossed in some cashews and sesame seeds.
 For the dressing, we had planned to keep it simple with olive oil and orange juice, but we added some coconut cream to give it a rich, irresistible texture.